 JD Degree requirements: 88 units of course work

 MSF Degree requirements: 36 units (30 units of course work plus a 6-unit summer project or 36 units of coursework)

-9 units of Finance course work can be counted toward the JD.
+A minimum of 9 units of Finance course work can be counted toward the JD.